jbogp/nbt_spatial_backmapping/README.md

 proportion_cells_thresholds
 ```

+The following functions assume you chose 3 thresholds (composed of a score and a minimum number of mapped voxels in the atlas), one for high confidence mapping, one for medium confidence and the last one for simple hypothesis

-Once the threshold are chose you can output a summary of the results for the real cells by using the following command
+Once the threshold are chosen you can output a summary of the results for the real cells by using the following command
 ```R
 #defining the thresholds as you chose them
 #high confidence minimum score